Hall Effect Voltage and Electric Field simple explanation

 The Hall Effect

-Hall effect, electric field and hall voltage by using the Fleming’s Left hand rule explained here.
-Hall effect is important and to explain it the direction of the magnetic force plays role.
+Hall effect, electric field and hall voltage by using Fleming’s Left-hand rule explained here.
+Hall effect is important and to explain it the direction of the magnetic force plays the role.
 The charge carrier hole or electron deviate from the path either upward or downward because of the magnetic force.
-The direction of force can be explained with the help of Fleming’s left hand rule and so hall effect.
+The direction of force can be explained with the help of Fleming’s left-hand rule and so hall effect.